 One of the most impressive and fun features of Captain Chords is the ability to ‘jam’ live with the various chords within the chosen key & scale.
-The feature is called Captain Play and is activated by selecting the ‘CAPTAIN PLAY’ tab within the UI.
-This feature allows the use of your computer’s keyboard buttons to trigger the various chords within the key & scale and audition them in real-time.
+The feature is called Captain Play and is activated by selecting the ‘Play’ tab (next to MIDI IN).
+This feature allows the use of your computer’s keyboard buttons or MIDI keyboard to trigger the various chords within the key & scale and audition them in real-time.

 Tutorial video about the Captain Play tabs:

 When you select MIDI Keyboard from the Play window, 3 ‘chord boxes’ open up.
 These assign themselves to octaves on your MIDI keyboard – C1, C2 and C3.
 Depending on the number of octaves on your MIDI keyboard, you add more boxes with different chord types.